herdtie/sopare-send-output/README.md

 Also a noteworthy feature: this uses UDP, so if any of the 2 communications endpoints is killed the other end is not affected.
 You can just re-start each of the two (`sopare -l` and/or `sopare-listen.py`) and the other program will only print one warning and then continue working.

+However, if you want to have this on Windows you need to replace the unix domain sockets with a different kind of socket.

 # Installation
 - install sopare, get it to run, teach it some sound patterns
 - clone this repo